 We’ve talked about the Clek Foonf, which is narrow, but the Clek Fllo is a still-narrow but simpler version of the Foonf.
 It has a steel-reinforced frame, a rebound bar, and GREENGUARD certification.
 Plus, it comes in at just under 17 inches wide, which is ideal for a three across back seat situation.

 Britax is the standard for convertible car seats.
 At 18.5 inches wide, the Britax Marathon ClickTight Convertible car seat is not the narrowest model, but it will still fit in most cars with three child seats across.
 I would be remiss not to include Britax when talking car seats.
 You cannot beat the quality and safety options.

 Especially when you are adding a new baby to the family, switching an older child from a convertible car seat to a booster seat is a great way to make room in the car and save money.
 Booster seats come in models with backs and backless.
 See all the best booster seats in this article.

-The Evenflo Big Kid booster seat is only 16 inches wide making it a perfect option for narrow vehicles.
-The seat back is removable to transition to a backless booster seat.
+The Evenflo Big Kid Booster Seat is only 16 inches wide making it one of the best narrow booster seats.
+The seatback is removable to transition to a backless booster seat.
 This is also a budget-friendly option with great customer ratings.

 The Maxi-Cosi RodiFix booster seat is another top quality, higher priced option.
-Like the Peg Perego, it is worth the investment especially if you will be passing this down to younger siblings.
+Like the Peg Perego, this narrow booster seat is worth the investment especially if you will be passing this down to younger siblings.
 It’s also designed to make it easier for children to buckle themselves in with a belt routing system to help them learn.